marcduiker/azure-functions-university/lessons/PowerShell/http/http-portal.md

 ### Steps

 1.Copy the code in `HelloWorldHttpTrigger` and create a new HTTP trigger function called `CustomGreetingHttpTrigger`.
-Once the function is created, replace the code in there.
+Once the function is created, replace the code in there and click **Save**.

 2. In the left panel, click on **Integration**
 3. Click on **HTTP (Request)** under trigger